simonvomeyser/simple-web-dev/resources/markdown/design-in-the-cloud.md

 For quite some time Sketch seemed to be the big competitor for Adobe products and was even announced as "Photoshop Killer"... just like too little RAM.

 While I liked to use Sketch in the beginning I am not so happy with their pricing model anymore.
-I stopped using it since I bought a "lifetime liscense" but suddenly had to pay for updates again and can't open files saved with newer versions :/
+I stopped using it since I bought a "lifetime license" but suddenly had to pay for updates again and can't open files saved with newer versions :/

 One might say they pulled a "Microsoft Word" - move